Safe Routes to School

 National Bike to School Day

-On May 7, thousands of students, parents, teachers, and communities across the nation participated in National Bike to School Day (BTSD).
-Like International Walk to School Day, BTSD is an event that highlights the importance of bicycling as a fun, healthy, and safe way to get to school and elsewhere.
-Participating in National Bike to School Day and hosting an event is a great way to encourage bicycling and teach bicycling safety skills.
-Build off the momentum of your school’s Bike to School Day to continue encouraging bicycling and walking to school.
-Check out the BTSD resources below to help plan your school’s biking and walking events.
+On May 6, thousands of students, parents, teachers, and communities across the nation will participate in National Bike to School Day (BTSD).
+Like International Walk to School Day (iWalk), BTSD is an event that highlights the importance of bicycling as a fun, healthy, and safe way to get to school and around town.
+Participating in National Bike to School Day and hosting an event is a great way to teach safe bicycling skills and encourage biking.
+Use the momentum of your BTSD event to encourage bicycling and walking to school on a regular basis.
+Check out the BTSD resources below to help plan your school’s events.